senacor/InnoLabFacebookMessenger/docs/facebook_chatbot_with_ai/lex/README.md

 # AWS Lex

+AWS Lex is very similar to Dialogflow.
+It also communicates with some messenger directly.
+It has support for Facebook, Kik, Slack, and Twilio.
+Lex as well tries to identifiy an 'intent' in the user's message.
+If it fails, it provides a default message.
+The business values within an 'intent' are called 'slot types' in Lex.
+However, Lex does not provide some sort of state out-of-the-box within a conversation.
+Meaning, 'slot-types' are lost after an 'intent' is completed.
+Furthermore, Lex currently supports English language only.

 ## Concepts

 Lex provides three elements on global level.
 These are the bots, intents and slot types.
 A bot has several intents and slot types.
 The intents define an action the user want to archive.
 They may contain some slots.
 Each slot is of a specific slot type.
 An intent or slot type once defined for some bot is available for every other bot.